-- Controlled and day/night options are not available for connections in G100 and G150.
+- Controlled and day/night options are not available for connections in G100, G150 and G300.
 All volumes for these subcategories will be billed at the anytime supply (GUEN) price.
-Controlled options (GCOP, GNEN, G10N) remain available for ICPs utilising the option as at 31 March 2023. - Codes valid for metering installations established prior to 1 April 2018 are shown in grey. - The Day vs night and weekend option is only available where the meter is configured with physical day vs night and weekend registers (as recorded on the Registry), or where the customer is on a suitably matched day vs night and weekend retail pricing plan (in which case the half hour data from an advanced meter may be accumulated and reported against the day vs night and weekend price component codes).
-All register content codes and period of availability combinations that do not match the combinations in the table above must be reported as GUEN. - For commercial connections where half hour volumes are reported EIEP3 format, volume pricing will be applied using the Anytime GUEN price.
+However, controlled options (GCOP, GNEN, G10N) remain available for ICPs utilising the option as at 31 March 2023. - Codes valid for metering installations established prior to 1 April 2018 are shown in grey. - The Day vs night and weekend option is only available where the meter is configured with physical day vs night and weekend registers (as recorded on the Registry), or where the customer is on a suitably matched day vs night and weekend retail pricing plan (in which case the half hour data from an advanced meter may be accumulated and reported against the day vs night and weekend price component codes).
+D16/N8 meters may be reported as GDAY/GNWE (noting that this will not provide the benefit of the lower price during weekend days). - All register content codes and period of availability combinations that do not match the combinations in the table above must be reported as GUEN.
+In particular, meters configured as an inclusive supply (IN16 or similar) attract the Anytime GUEN price. - For commercial connections where half hour volumes are reported EIEP3 format, volume pricing will be applied using the Anytime GUEN price.